0xLeo/CNN-for-Brain-Tumor/README.md

 2.

-2.1 Modify the marked line at `create_dataset.py` to include the paths to your image data
+2.1 Modify the marked lines at `create_dataset.py` to include the paths to your image data
 2.2 then run it to convert your image dataset to a .pkl file.

 3. Run the proposed model